 Basic Commands and Fun Tricks

-There are some basic dog training commands and dog tricks that every dog should know.
-Basic commands give your dog structure.
+There are some basic dog training commands and dog tricks that every dog should know like come, speak, drop it, stay, back up, etc. Basic commands give your dog structure.
 In addition, they can help you overcome common dog behavior problems and will help keep your dog safe.

 What's more fun than showing off your dog's cool tricks?!
 Dog tricks are a great way to take your dog training to the next level and give your dog some mental stimulation.Continue to 7 of 9 below.

 Proofing is the last step in training your dog to do any new behavior.
 Learn how to proof behaviors so your dog will be as obedient at the park or a friend's house is he is in your own living room.

 Remember, just because you have reached the final stages of training, it doesn't mean that behavior problems won't crop up.
 Learn about the most common dog behavior problems and how to deal with them.
 These guides will help you navigate this part of the training process:

 - Proofing Behaviors: Practice behaviors in a variety of situations with different levels of distraction.
 Without proofing, your dog may behave well in your living room, but seem to forget all his training when he is outside the house.

 - Teach Your Dog Self-Control: This method teaches your dog that nothing in life is free, but that he needs to earn things like food and attention through obedience.

 - Common Dog Behavior Problems: Understanding potential behavior issues can help you detect and address them before things get out of control.

 - Dog Behavior Management Versus Dog Training: While dog behavior management and dog training are two different things, they are not mutually exclusive.
 Behavior management is an important part of any dog training program.